ajda-marjanovic/ajda-marjanovic.github.io/research.md

 **Work in progress**

-Large Traders and Liquidity Spillovers
+Large Traders in Segmented Markets

 **Master's thesis**